Healthdirect Free Australian health advice you can count on.

 You can check the Australian Bureau of Meteorology website for weather warnings.

-You may receive emergency warnings on your phone.
+You may receive emergency alerts on your phone.
 Emergency Alert is the government-funded national telephone-based warning system that makes calls to landlines and texts to mobile phones.
 You do not need to register to receive these warnings.

-Local information and advice
+Other local information and advice

 Some local councils offer an evacuation register of people who may need help to get to safety in a natural disaster.
 Contact your local council to see if they offer this service.